xiesh527/BAYSIAN_MATTING/README.md

 # Image matting using Bayesian theorem

 ## Description of the project
-This task is a group assignment for the course 5C22 Computational Methods.
+This task is a team assignment for the course 5C22 Computational Methods.
 This assignment performs compositing on the image based on the image, trimap and background image.

+The contributors for the assignment are Xie Shuang, Aakash Revankar, and Ro Wei.

 ---